2015 Course Development Grants

 - Course Type: Seminar offered in Spring 2016

 - Even though the Holocaust did not occur in the United States, nor were its victims US citizens, it is the subject of many courses.
 In contrast, the genocide against Native Americans gets scant attention from any of these forums.
-This course will compare the ways the United States has dealt with the Holocaust and the genocide against Native Americans.
+This course compared the ways the United States has dealt with the Holocaust and the genocide against Native Americans.